Return to youritmates.com home page

 Attribution is not payment approval

-4. Campaigns, provider and business introductions
+4. Campaigns, service partner and business introductions

-Ambassadors may request or support local campaigns such as QR cards, flyers, building posters, suburb campaigns, local business introductions, provider invite campaigns, campus campaigns or community support campaigns.
+Ambassadors may request or support local campaigns such as QR cards, flyers, building posters, suburb campaigns, local business introductions, service partner invite campaigns, campus campaigns or community support campaigns.
 Campaigns must use approved wording and must not create false urgency, guaranteed service promises, guaranteed rewards, official endorsement claims or pressure on vulnerable people.

-Provider and business introductions
+service partner and business introductions

 No bidding marketplace